MakeSchool-Tutorials/web-7-react-redux-tetris-app/P12-Connect-Grid-Board/content.md

 > [action]
 >
 > Import `shapes` from utils.js.
 Add the following at the top of `GridBoard.js`
 >
 ```JS
 ...
 import { shapes } from '../utils'
 ...
 ```

-Next mape the current block shape into the grid.
+Next map the current block shape into the grid.

 > [info]
 >